 ALPA’s four international officers are president, first vice president, vice president–administration/secretary, and vice president–finance/treasurer.
 These four officers plus the executive vice presidents make up ALPA’s Executive Council, which advances the objectives and policies established by the Board of Directors, interprets the ALPA Constitution and By-Laws, and bears fiduciary responsibility for the Association.
 The current officers were elected at the union's Board of Directors meeting on Oct.
 17, 2018, and began their four-year terms on Jan.
 1, 2019.

-Captain Joe DePete serves as the eleventh president of the Air Line Pilots Association, International, which represents more than 61,000 professional airline pilots in the United States and Canada and is the largest nongovernmental aviation safety organization in the world.
+Since January 2019, Capt.
+Joe DePete has served as the eleventh president of the Air Line Pilots Association, Int’l (ALPA), which represents more than 64,000 professional airline pilots in the United States and Canada and is the largest nongovernmental aviation safety organization in the world.
+Read more.

 First Vice President

-Captain Russ Sklenka (FedEx Express) directly supports the ALPA president as executive administrator.
-Based in Memphis, Tenn., Captain Sklenka flies the MD-11.
+Capt.
+Russ Sklenka (FedEx Express) serves as ALPA’s executive administrator, directly supporting the ALPA president.
+Based in Memphis, Tenn., he flies the MD-11.
+Read more.